thomyphan/thomyphan.github.io/_teaching/autonomous_systems.md

 Modern systems like robots act autonomously by making independent decisions and adapting to their environment.

-This practical course focuses on artificial intelligence approaches to autonomous systems based on planning and reinforcement learning techniques.
-The goal is to enable students to implement planning and reinforcement algorithms to solve basic decision making problems based on [Unity ML agents](https://github.com/Unity-Technologies/ml-agents) or [Google Brax](https://github.com/google/brax).
+This practical course focuses on autonomous system concepts based on artificial intelligence.
+The goal is to enable students to implement planning and reinforcement algorithms to solve simple decision making problems using [Unity ML agents](https://github.com/Unity-Technologies/ml-agents) or [Google Brax](https://github.com/google/brax).

-The course is divided into two phases:
+The course is divided in two phases:
 1. **Introductory Phase**: The foundations are taught in weekly sessions with accompanying practical assignments, where students can practice the lessons to acquire necessary coding skills for the project phase.
-2. **Project Phase**: The students work independently in groups on individual projects to develop two algorithms to solve a continuous decision making domain.
-Each group is individually guided by supervising assistants and reports their progress in weekly meetings.
+2. **Project Phase**: The students work independently in groups on individual projects to develop two decision making algorithms to solve a continuous problem.
+All groups are guided by supervising assistants and report their progress in separate weekly meetings.

 <img src="https://thomyphan.github.io/images/teaching/asp_project_example.gif" title="Student Project Example" style="float:right; width:300pt;padding-left:10px;"  alt="ASP Project Example"/>